-The shoulder joint is stabilised by the shoulder labrum (cartilage-like ring surrounding the glenoid), capsule (series of ligaments that connects the humerus to the glenoid) and the surrounding muscles.
+The shoulder joint is stabilized by the shoulder labrum (cartilage-like ring surrounding the glenoid), capsule (series of ligaments that connects the humerus to the glenoid) and the surrounding muscles.

-When the labrum and/or capsule stretch or tear, the shoulder has a greater risk to dislocate.
+When the labrum and/or capsule stretches or tears, the shoulder has a greater risk to dislocate.
 This is known as instability, which can lead to other painful shoulder conditions.

-If the labrum is torn the shoulder can become unstable.
+If the labrum is torn it is known as a SLAP tear, and the shoulder can become unstable.
 This is what happens in shoulder dislocations.
 Different injury mechanisms cause different tears in various sites around the labrum.

 View of left shoulder with a SLAP-tear (Before repair)